-Our Board of Directors has appointed the firm of Smith Elliott Kearns & Company, LLC, as independent public accountants to audit the consolidated financial statements of the Company for the fiscal year ending December 31, 2013.
-Smith Elliott Kearns & Company, LLC, has audited the financial statements of the Company and the Bank since 2005.
-Representatives of Smith Elliott Kearns & Company, LLC, are expected to be present at the Annual Meeting, will have an opportunity to make a statement, if they desire to do so, and are expected to be available to respond to appropriate questions from shareholders.
+Our Board of Directors has appointed the firm of Yount, Hyde & Barbour, P.C., as independent public accountants to audit the consolidated financial statements of the Company for the fiscal year ending December 31, 2015.
+Prior to appointment as independent public accountants, Yount, Hyde & Barbour, P.C. had provided internal audit services to the Company and the Bank since 2005.
+Representatives of Yount, Hyde & Barbour, P.C., are expected to be present at the Annual Meeting, will have an opportunity to make a statement, if they desire to do so, and are expected to be available to respond to appropriate questions from shareholders.

-Although our Bylaws do not require shareholder ratification or other approval of the retention of our independent registered public accounting firm, as a matter of good corporate governance, the Board of Directors is requesting that the shareholders ratify the appointment of Smith Elliott Kearns & Company, LLC, as our independent registered public accounting firm for the fiscal year ending December 31, 2013.
-A majority of the votes cast by the holders of our common stock is required for the ratification of the appointment of Smith Elliott Kearns & Company, LLC, as our independent registered public accounting firm.
+Although our Bylaws do not require shareholder ratification or other approval of the retention of our independent registered public accounting firm, as a matter of good corporate governance, the Board of Directors is requesting that the shareholders ratify the appointment of Yount, Hyde & Barbour, P.C., as our independent registered public accounting firm for the fiscal year ending December 31, 2015.
+A majority of the votes cast by the holders of our common stock is required for the ratification of the appointment of Yount, Hyde & Barbour, P.C., as our independent registered public accounting firm.
+Abstentions and broker non-votes will not be considered votes cast and will have no effect on the outcome of this proposal.